The commutator of the Cauchy--Szeg\H{o} Projection for domains in $\mathbb C^n$ with minimal smoothness: weighted regularity: The commutator of in

 The proof of Theorem \ref{cauchy2} is concluded.

 0.1in

 0.1in 0.1in 0.1in

-{\bf Acknowledgements.} X. Duong is supported by the Australian Research Council, award no. DP 190100970.
-Ji Li is supported by the Australian Research Council (award no. DP 220100285) and by a Macquarie University Research Seeding Grant.
-L. Lanzani is supported in part by the National Science Foundation, award no. DMS--1901978.
+{\bf Acknowledgements.} X. Duong and Ji Li are supported by the Australian Research Council (award no. DP 220100285).
+L. Lanzani is a member of the INdAM group GNAMPA.
 B.\,D. Wick is partially supported by the National Science Foundation (award no. DMS--1800057) and the Australian Research Council, award no. DP 220100285.
+We thank the mathematical research institute MATRIX in Australia where part of this research was performed.

 0.1in